-Here are only three things you need to keep in mind.
+Here are only three aspects to bear in mind while choosing a filter:

 First of all, you need to decide what kind of filter you want.
 In general, we can classify them into five categories.

 Probably the most popular are pitchers and faucet filters.
-They are cheap to buy and will do the essential treatment.
-However, the lifespan is very short, and the overall quality is not anywhere as good as with the other three types.
+They are cheap to buy and will provide the essential treatment.
+However, the lifespan is very short, and the overall quality is not anywhere near as good as with the other three types.

 If you ask me, I will go with a countertop unit for brewing the Japanese tea.

-I have touched this topic in the previous consideration, so let me expand on this.
-The type of filter you will select will directly impact the capacity you will be able to treat.
+I have touched on this topic in the previous consideration, so let me expand on it.
+The type of filter you select will directly impact the capacity you will be able to treat.

-So, if you only want to have filtered water for beverage and drinking, you would go with either pitcher, countertop or faucet filter.
+So, if you only want to have filtered water for beverages and drinking, you would go with either a pitcher, countertop, or faucet filter.